Catholic missions: Japan

-Portuguese shipping arrived in Japan in 1543 and Catholic missionary activities in Japan began in earnest around 1549, performed in the main by Portuguese-sponsored Jesuits until Spanish-sponsored mendicant orders such as the Franciscans and Dominicans gained access to Japan.
+Portuguese shipping arrived in Japan in 1543.
+Catholic missionary activities in Japan began in earnest around 1549, performed in the main by Portuguese-sponsored Jesuits until Spanish-sponsored mendicant orders such as the Franciscans and Dominicans gained access to Japan.
 Of the 95 Jesuits who worked in Japan up to 1600, 57 were Portuguese, 20 were Spaniards and 18 Italian.
 Jesuit Fathers Francisco Xavier, Cosme de Torres, and Juan Fernández were the first to arrive at Kagoshima with hopes of bringing Catholic Christianity to Japan.

 Spain and Portugal disputed the attribution of Japan.
 Since neither could colonize it, the exclusive right to propagate Christianity in Japan meant the exclusive right to trade with Japan.
 Portuguese-sponsored Jesuits under Alessandro Valignano took the lead in proselytizing in Japan over the objection of the Spaniards.
 This fait accompli was approved in Pope Gregory XIII's papal bull of 1575, which decided that Japan belonged to the Portuguese diocese of Macau.
 In 1588 the diocese of Funai (Nagasaki) was founded under Portuguese protection.

 In rivalry with the Jesuits, Spanish-sponsored mendicant orders entered Japan via Manila.
 While criticizing Jesuit activities, they actively lobbied the Pope.
 Their campaigns resulted in Pope Clement VIII's decree of 1600 which allowed Spanish friars to enter Japan via the Portuguese Indies, and Pope Paul V's decree of 1608 which abolished the restrictions on the route.
 The Portuguese accused Spanish Jesuits of working for their homeland instead of their patron.

 The frontispiece of Athanasius Kircher's 1667 China Illustrata, depicting Francis Xavier and Ignatius of Loyola adoring the monogram of Christ in Heaven while Johann Adam Schall von Bell and Matteo Ricci labor on the Jesuit China missions below.